labkey-stuartm/WCP/README.md

 2. Tomcat 8

-    Tomcat is an open source implementation of the Java Servlet and JavaServer Pages technologies, released by the Apache Software Foundation.
+    Tomcat is an open source implementation of the Java Servlet and Java Server Pages technologies, released by the Apache Software Foundation.
 Below URL covers the basic installation and some configuration of Tomcat 8 on your Ubuntu server.

     [Tomcat Install](https://www.digitalocean.com/community/tutorials/how-to-install-apache-tomcat-8-on-ubuntu-16-04#step-3-install-tomcat)